 The Council may by resolution agree to amend these arrangements and has delegated to the Chair of the Hearings Panel the right to depart from these arrangements where he/she considers that it is expedient to do so in order to secure the effective and fair consideration of any matter.
-The Council will keep these review the arrangements under review after not more than six months and identify any improvements to the processes and ensure that they are helping the Council maintain high standards of conduct.
+The Council will keep these arrangements under review and identify any improvements to the processes and ensure that they are helping the Council maintain high standards of conduct.